n-Arno/kapsule-host-vol/README.md

 Fire and forget method to add a block volume directly to the host.

-- `add-and-mount.yaml` add the volume and mount it to a specific folder
+Check `addvol-combined.yaml` for an example on how to add a volume and mount it to a specific folder

 V2
 --

 This version is a complete rework.
 Now adding the volume and mounting it are combined as a single container, with more accurate and reliable tests.

-Previous packaged are kept to avoid breaking previous deployment but must not be used.
+Previous packages (addvol/mountvol) are kept to avoid breaking previous deployments but must not be used => **they don't handle nodes having multiple volumes connected**

 usage